mohsilas/clipycards/README.md

 <details>
 <summary> Buttons' manual </summary>

-* gear icon: pops up a menu for regenrating, re-prompting, or editing a card.
+* gear icon: pops up a menu for regenrating, re-prompting, editing, or deleting a card.
 * Pause/Resume: pauses the card generation, in case you want to copy something without clipycards turning it into a card.
-* New context: create new context for a new study topic, you can also clear the cards and generate new ones.
+* New context: creates a new context for a new study topic, you can also clear the cards and generate new ones.
-* export: export cards into text or sheet files, which is all you need because most apps (including Anki) can import such formats.
+* Export: export cards into text or sheet files, which is all you need because most apps (including Anki) can import such formats.
 </details>